 - The client is considered the grantor even if the trust was established pursuant to court order issued upon the petition of the client or his representative.
 In this situation, the court acts as the client's agent in establishing the trust.

 - It is not necessary that there be a trust agreement, as defined by state law, for MQT trust policies to apply.
 MQT trust policies apply to "similar legal devices" or arrangements having all of the characteristics of an MQT, except there is no actual trust instrument.
 Examples are:

 - Escrow accounts;

-- o Savings accounts;
+- Savings accounts;

-- o Pension funds;
+- Pension funds;

-- o Annuities:
+- Annuities;

-- o Investment accounts;
+- Investment accounts;

-- o Other accounts managed by agent with fiduciary obligations, such as conservatorships or guardianships.
+- Other accounts managed by agent with fiduciary obligations, such as conservatorships or guardianships.

 - The MQT provision does not apply to trust agreements established by will.
 These trusts are treated as standard trusts.
 However, if a client inherits resources and in turn establishes a trust, the MQT provision could apply.